vocalpy/crowsetta/doc/tutorial.md

 the `Annotation` will either have a `seq` attribute, short for "Sequence", or a `bbox` attribute, short for "Bounding box".
-Since `'aud-txt'` is a sequence-like format, the `Annotation`s have a `seq` attribute:
+Since `'aud-seq'` is a sequence-like format, the `Annotation`s have a `seq` attribute:

 ```{code-cell} ipython3